AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

 ### Where to Place the Code

-The [!DNL Analytics for Advertising] JavaScript function must come after the Experience Cloud ID Service but before your Analytics App Measurement code so that the supplemental ID (`SDID`) or `[!DNL StitchID]` can be included in your Analytics call.
+The [!DNL Analytics for Advertising] JavaScript function must come after the Experience Cloud ID Service but before your Analytics App Measurement code.
+This ensures that the supplemental ID (`SDID`) or `[!DNL StitchID]` is included in your Analytics call.

 ![Code placement](/help/integrations/assets/a4adc-code-placement.png)